PSHE (Personal, Social and Health Education)

 When you come to The Lyceum, we want your visit to be as relaxed and enjoyable as possible, from booking your tickets to the performance itself.

 Fancy some big, friendly fun?
-Well join in at the fun-filled BFG activity day and learn all about the gentle giant.
+Well join in at the fun-filled BFG activity day (link is external) and learn all about the gentle giant.
 You can make a wish and help create a giant-sized dream blanket, try on some giant-sized Lyceum costumes or listen to classic children's stories.
 There are also drama and movement workshops too.

 Venue Type: